nruemmele/serene-benchmark/README.md

 3. Neural nets: tensorflow and keras python packages.
 4. [Serene Python client](https://github.com/NICTA/serene-python-client) should be installed.

-Decompress sources and labels in data folder.
+Decompress sources and labels in the data folder.

 ### How to test
 Nose unittests needs to be installed.
 To run the tests: